-3. Data and Methodology
+3. Data and methodology

-In the following, I will focus on the share price of Deutsche Bank AG, denoted db.
+In the following, I will focus on the share price of Deutsche Bank AG, denoted DBK0.
 The share price reflects profits and (discounted) profit expectations.
-To evaluate the influence of the ECB's deposit facility rate ( $i\df$ ) on db, it is straightforward to assume that bank profits stem from three distinct sources: financial services provided to private companies, interest earned on central bank reserves, and all other forms of bank income.
+To evaluate the influence of the ECB's deposit facility rate (IDEPFAC) on DBK0, it is straightforward to assume that bank profits stem from three distinct sources: financial services provided to private companies, interest earned on central bank reserves, and all other forms of bank income.
 The current and expected profitability of financial services to private firms, in turn, is likely to be correlated with the business prospects of private companies: The greater the profitability of business activities, the higher is the price a bank can charge for financing these activities.
 Hence, the share price of Deutsche Bank should depend positively on firm values of other companies.

 Deutsche Bank operates internationally with a focus on Europe.
-I use the Morgan Stanley Capital International (MSCI) stock market index msci\EU as a proxy for the firm values of EU companies.
+I use the stock market index MSCI_EU as a proxy for the firm values of EU companies.
 The first full year for which this index is available is 2005.
-A basic time series plot comparing db and msci\EU shows some synchronicity in short-term trends, but notably divergent behavior over the entire observation period from January 2005 to September 2023, as depicted in Figure A1 in the appendix.
+A basic time series plot comparing DBK0 and MSCI_EU shows some synchronicity in short-term trends, but notably divergent behavior over the entire observation period from January 2005 to September 2023, as depicted in Figure A1 in the appendix.
 It is evident that additional factors contribute significantly to (current and expected) bank profits.
 I will, in particular, explore monetary policy and private equity as two additional drivers of the share price of Deutsche Bank AG.

-My point of departure will be a three-variable system consisting of the ECB's deposit facility rate $i\df$ , $msci\EU$ and db.
-Hence, three types of shocks will drive the share price of Deutsche Bank AG, namely shocks to the ECB's deposit facility rate $\varepsilon{DF}$ , shocks to economic activity in the EU, $\varepsilon{EU}$ , and shocks $\varepsilon{DB3}$ that capture - in this three-dimensional setup - all other shocks relevant for db and will therefore considered to be idiosyncratic to db.
-In later analysis, I will also use the worldwide stock market index msci as an alternative to $msci\EU$ .
-I will also make use of an index of the total return on private equity (pe), since private equity is a major business field of Deutsche Bank.
+My point of departure will be a three-variable system consisting of the ECB's deposit facility rate IDEPFAC, MSCI_EU and DBK0.
+Hence, three types of shocks will drive the share price of Deutsche Bank AG, namely shocks to the ECB's deposit facility rate ε{DF} , shocks to economic activity in the EU, ε{EU} , and shocks ε{DB3} that capture - in this three-dimensional setup - all other shocks relevant for DBK0 and will therefore considered to be idiosyncratic to DBK0.
+In later analysis, I will also use the worldwide stock market index MSCI as an alternative to MSCI_EU.
+I will also make use of an index of the total return on private equity (PE_TR), since private equity is a major business field of Deutsche Bank.

 Share prices often are characterized by the presence of unit roots.
 Hence, before estimating an SVAR, let us check the unit root and cointegration properties using the standard Augmented Dickey-Fuller (ADF) and Johansen tests.
-Caution is warranted, though, with respect to the sample size, since the rapid transition from QE to QT that took place in 2022 and 2023 may well be seen as a structural break in a possible cointegrating relationship between bank share prices and the deposit facility rate.
-The key reason for this may be the unprecedented volume of interest income on central bank reserves that developed after June 2022.
-Its effect on stock prices is the object of this research.
-I will therefore conduct the analysis as follows: I first confine my attention to the time period up to and including June 2022, i. e. to the time before
+Caution is warranted, though, with respect to the sample size, since the rapid transition from QE to QT that took place in 2022 may well be seen as a structural break in a possible cointegrating relationship between bank share prices and the deposit facility rate.
+The key reason for this is the unprecedented volume of interest income on central bank reserves that developed after June 2022, and its effect on stock prices is the object of this research.
+I will therefore pursue as follows: I first confine my attention to the time period up to and including June 2022, i. e. to the time before QT set in.
+In a second step I will compare how results change when the sample is extended to also cover the rather short QT-period July 2022 to September 2023.